onflow/kitty-items/README.md

 2)  Run `flow project deploy --network emulator`
     - All contracts are deployed to the emulator.

-3) Visit `http://localhost:3001` and follow instructions in "Initializethe Service Account to mint Kitty Items" at the top of the home app.
+3) Visit `http://localhost:3001` and follow the instructions "Initialize the Service Account to mint Kitty Items" at the top of the webpage.

 Thats it! 🏁